jugaltheshah/hackkean/README.md

 ## Hosting

-Given the myriad possibilities for hosting, it is out of the scope of this document.
+Given the myriad possibilities for hosting, it is out of the scope of this document to discuss which to use.
 Some free possibilities though are Webtask.io & Heroku.
-You would take the public URL given by those services and create an IFTTT webhook.
+You would take the public URL given by those services and create the IFTTT webhook.